CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 3. Configure PTP options on the switch:

     - Set the clock mode to configure the switch to be a boundary clock.
+This is the only option at this time.
     - Set the priority, which selects the best master clock.
 You can set priority 1 or 2.
 For each priority, you can use a number between 0 and 255.
 The default priority is 255.
 For the boundary clock, use a number above 128.
 The lower priority is applied first.
     - Add the PTP master and slave interfaces.
 You do not specify which is a master interface and which is a slave interface; this is determined by the PTP packet received.
 The following commands provide an example configuration: